 Your GMU email address and the instructor's GMU email address are the only email addresses that will be used for communication in this course.
 Student email is accessed at http://masonlive.gmu.edu.
 All communications are sent to students via their Mason email accounts, and students are held responsible for this information.
+You should plan to check your email before each class in case there is a need to cancel class or go online.
 Blackboard must be accessed frequently, as all course information is housed on this platform.